oddluck/limnoria-plugins/Jeopardy/README.md

 Score and history files can be found in <bot_directory>/data/jeopardy/

-Forked and significantly modified version of [this plugin](https://github.com/ProgVal/Supybot-plugins/tree/master/Trivia).
+Forked and significantly modified version of [this trivia plugin](https://github.com/ProgVal/Supybot-plugins/tree/master/Trivia).